cjwit/lessonplans/InstructorHandbook.md

 ## <a name='top'></a>Documentation for Online Courses

 These materials provide a guide to teaching the large online non-major courses at FSU that were created by Christopher Witulski between 2014 and 2016.
 Please send any questions to [cwitulski@fsu.edu](mailto:cwitulski@fsu.edu).
 These documents are designed to be easy to edit and update using Markdown syntax converted to HTML with [Pandoc](http://pandoc.org).
-See [Editing this Documentation](#edit-docs), below.
+There is a [DOCX version](InstructorHandbook.docx) as well, though it is 15 pages of single spaced type and therefore  not set up for easy navigation.
+See [Editing this Documentation](#edit-docs) for directions on using Markdown, converting to DOCX, and editing this website.

 ## <a name='about'></a>About these Courses